xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

     mysql -u root -p

-then enter the root pasword for your database.
+then enter the root password for your database.
 Then run:

 .. code::